ruhisoni/gender-bias-in-job-ads/README.md

 # Inclusive Jobs: Detecting Gender Biases in Job Advertisements

 Language matters.
-In male-dominated fields like IT and finance, the language in job advertisements can unintentionally discourage women from applying.
+In male-dominated fields like IT and finance, the language used in job advertisements can unintentionally discourage women from applying.
 This prototype uses interpretable natural language processing (NLP) techniques to detect and explain the gendered appeal of job ads.

 Built for the _Decoding Gender Bias in Hiring_ challenge at [Hack4Her 2025](https://hack4her.org/information), sponsored by [Randstad Digital](https://www.randstad.com/hr-services/digital/).